Review

 Best Pointe Toe-Care Accessories

-Pointe toe-care is the one dance category where I'll tell you to stop shopping and call your fitter.
+Pointe toe-care is the one dance category where we'll tell you to stop shopping and call your fitter.
 Pads, spacers, tape, and lambswool change how the shoe sits on the foot, and the wrong addition can cause real injury.
 The only safe online purchase is an exact replacement of a setup your fitter has ALREADY approved.
 If your dancer is new to pointe, in pain, or switching shoes, close this page and book a fitting.
-This guide tells you what's available and how to think about it, it does NOT replace a real fitting.
+What follows tells you what's on the shelf and how to think about it.
+It does NOT replace a real fitting.

 Best Picks By Situation